Dynamic control of Gaussian morphing structures via embedded fluidic networks

 Background

 Over the last decade, emerging approaches have embraced this paradigm to develop bioinspired synthetic responsive materials with in-plane distortions, and hence shape-morphing capabilities.
 However, despite rapid developments, current efforts primarily focus on programming the final equilibrium shape, overlooking the dynamical trajectory of the transformation and the mechanics of the morphed structure.
-As a result, exciting biomedical application perspectives in minimally invasive surgery, rehabilitation, and soft robotics remain so far elusive.
+As a result, exciting biomedical applications in minimally invasive surgery, rehabilitation, and soft robotics remain so far elusive.

 Objectives